Image

 Sector Blueprint: Telecom Tower Infrastructure

 India's 700,000 diesel-powered telecom towers face a structural energy crisis.
-Here is how Cosmos Power's hydrogen-BESS architecture eliminates diesel dependency at zero CAPEX while meeting 5G uptime standards.
+Here is how Cosmos Power's hydrogen-BESS blueprint is designed to eliminate diesel dependency at zero CAPEX while meeting 5G uptime standards.

 India has 700,000+ telecom towers.
 Every single one needs uninterrupted power 24 hours a day.
 The telecom sector is the second-largest consumer of diesel in India, consuming an estimated 2 billion litres annually and producing approximately 5 million tonnes of CO2 every year.
 With diesel prices rising sharply in 2026 and 5G rollout accelerating power demands, the fuel cost problem is getting structurally worse before it gets better.